San Francisco Acupuncture for Stress, Anxiety and Depression. How can acupuncture possibly help anxiety? How can needles make me feel better?

 Effect of Stress on Longevity

-Both of these stress responses (sympathetic nervous system and cortisol) are also implicated in accelerating aging.
-It has been shown has shown that stress can cause accelerated aging in the hypocampus, an area in the brain, because of elevated cortisol levels.
+The stress response is also implicated in accelerating aging.
+It has been shown has shown that stress can cause accelerated aging in the hypocampus, an area in the brain.
 A recent study by a San Francisco team has shown that stressed mothers (mothers of disabled children) showed advanced aging on a cellular level compared to their non-stressed counterparts.
 (This concept is in alignment with the teachings of traditional Chinese medicine.
 One attempts to balance one’s life to preserve their essence (jing) to prolong their life.)

 Stress & Depression